 On-Demand Virtual Training

 Document-Based Questions, which require sophisticated historical thinking and literacy skills, are often inaccessible to multilingual learners.
-This session for grade 6-12 social studies teachers presents a methodology for making DBQs accessible to MLLs, through scaffolding tools and model DBQs created by a team of history teachers and EL specialists from Massachusetts through a Library of Congress grant.
-This training was originally held on Thursday, February 27, 2025.
+This session for grade 6-12 social studies teachers, presents a methodology for making DBQs both accessible and relevant to MLLs through scaffolding tools and new model DBQs created by a team of history teachers and EL specialists from Massachusetts through a Library of Congress grant.

 Recordings & Resources